 CG: What is the best way to start saving for retirement?

 Starting your savings plan gets so much easier if you know what you’re saving for.
 Develop a saving strategy and start the habit of spending less.
 You can only build wealth until you start saving better.

 If you have a credit card, start with the highest interest rate, cut it, pay it off, go to the next card and start over.
 Instead of thinking about how to invest the savings that you now generate with your paycheck, focus on paying down your debt.
 Eliminate all your credit card debt and other high-interest debt and put the rest into the future.
 Next are consumer debt (cars, household appliances, etc.) or other high-interest debt, such as mortgage debt, credit card debt, and auto debt.
 You can work your way down by paying high rates debt and then paying off your mortgage.

 Emergency reserve funds, or cash reserves, are your first defense against an emergency expense such as the loss of job, debilitating injury, a major home renovation – not to add this major unpredicted worldwide Coronavirus crisis.
 The goal of having a reserve fund is securing yourself by creating a safety net without having to rely on high-interest loans.
 Start with saving $25 per month towards an emergency fund.

 4. Start growing your retirement plan

 By the time you have cleared off all your debts, take full advantage of your benefits as an employee.
 You can contribute up to maximum payments, then the habit of saving will be more likely ingrained in you.
 You can open a Roth IRA account at any online discount brokerage that doesn’t have account minimums.
 Pay your contributions, and get a commission-free, low-free target ETF, or balanced fund, that best fits your risk level.
-Pay your transactions periodically, that way you’re paycheck isn’t lost to commissions.
+Pay your transactions periodically, that way your paycheck isn’t lost to commissions.

 CG: Is it possible to retire early in today’s economy?